-In situations when the effective hard-core size is much lower than the spacing of the lattice formed by the arrangement of the clusters themselves, the particles belonging to a cluster develop an internal structure that minimizes the hard-core repulsion energy - typically a BCC or triangular lattice in three or two dimensions, respectively.
+In situations when the effective hard-core size is much lower than the spacing of the lattice formed by the arrangement of the clusters themselves, the particles belonging to a cluster develop an internal structure that minimizes the hard-core repulsion energy - typically a {BCC or FCC lattice in three dimensions~\cite{Mello_2023, Prestipino_2014} or a triangular lattice in two dimensions}.
 Meanwhile, in this case, the long-distance physical properties of the cluster lattice remains essentially unaltered in comparison to the corresponding soft-core particle system~\cite{Caprini2018}.
 This kind of behavior naturally disappears as soon as the size of the clusters becomes comparable to the distance between them.
-In such regime the intra and inter cluster interactions are not well separated by an energy scale and, consequently, the behavior of the system becomes much richer.
+In such regime the intra and inter cluster interactions are not well separated by an energy scale and, consequently, the behavior of the system becomes much richer, which can be explored already at the ground state level \cite{Fornleitner2010}.
 This scenario is exactly the one explored in Refs. \cite{Mambretti2021} and \cite{Pini2024}, where the authors investigated the properties of a self-assembled crystalline dimer phase in a regime where the hard-core size of the particles is comparable to the distance between dimers forming the lattice.
-Interestingly, the authors shows that the classical ground state is given by a ``nematic'' state in which dimers are oriented in a non-trivial direction with respect to the dimers lattice.
+Interestingly, the authors show that the classical ground state is given by a ``nematic'' state in which dimers are oriented in a non-trivial direction with respect to the dimers lattice.